Assassination of Carter Harrison III: Further efforts to prevent Prendergast's execution

 On July 11, Darrow and Harlan held a morning meeting with Governor John Peter Altgeld in Springfield, but were unsuccessful at persuading Altgeld to issue a pardon.
 The governor was already suffering damage to his public perception for his pardons of some of those convicted for the Haymarket Riot.
 Altgeld had been Darrow's law partner, and the year before Darrow had persuaded him to pardon anarchists that had been convicted in relation to the Haymarket affair.
 Those pardons had caused severe damage to Altgeld's political popularity.
 Already sinking with Chicago voters for those previous pardons, Altgeld was uninterested in pardoning Prendergast for his slaying of the city's mayor.
 This was particularly the case because the violent disorder of the then-ongoing Pullman Strike had created an appetite among Chicagoans to see harsh punishment for crime.

 Darrow and Harlan also met with Lieutenant Governor Gill to urge him to join them in supporting a pardon.
 Separately traveling to meet Gill that day to persuade him to support a pardon for Prendergast was Brand Whitlock.
-Whitlocok and Darrow first met that day, beginning a lasting friendship.
+Whitlock and Darrow first met that day, beginning a lasting friendship.
 Gill was unpersuaded, arguing that Prendergast had been given fair and due process and a jury had found him sane.